mmorgans/docs/content/posts/analyzing-soil-with-xrf.md

         -   Note that you can use the computer's keyboard to type.

 4.  **Perform the Scan**
-    -   Ensure that the sample is centered on the XRF and that the lid is locked, then press and hold the trigger for 10 seconds to initiate the scan.
+    -   Ensure that the sample is centered on the sensor and that the lid is locked, then press and hold the trigger.
+The XRF will scan as long as you are holding the trigger, up to 10 seconds.
         -   Ensure you hold the trigger for the same amount of time for all samples in a batch.
+        -   The longer the scan, the more accurate the results are, although scanning for more than 5 seconds is essentially redundant.
     -   After the scan completes, open the lid and remove the sample, placing it on the lab bench film-side up.
         -   Note: placing the sample film side down can easily destroy the puck.
     -   Press the return key on the computer keyboard.